taraksh01/learn-nextjs/note.md

 - For nested route add folder inside the route and add page.tsx or page.js inside folder.
 - For dynamic route, wrap the folder name inside brackets [] and inside that add page.tsx or page.js
 - We can use dynamic route inside static route and static route inside dynamic route
+- To use catch all feature we will use [...] while naming folder